Bus Éireann services in Waterford affected due to Covid-19 infection surge

 A number of Bus Éireann services in Waterford could be affected or cancelled due to Covid-related absences among staff.

-Bus Éireann released a statement this afternoon, Thursday 25, stating that the company is currently experiencing a 'higher than usual level of Covid-related absences' in the county.
+Bus Éireann released a statement this week stating that the company is currently experiencing a 'higher than usual level of Covid-related absences' in the county.

 "Bus Éireann will keep intending passengers up to date at buseireann.ie and expressway.ie and we advise customers to check before travel over the coming weekend".